introcp/2025/README.md

 2. Generates all HTML and PDF slides.
 3. Commits the updated `docs/` and `src/` directories back to the repository.
 4. Deploys the `docs/` directory to GitHub Pages.

+The process is triggered automatically by GitHub Actions when you push changes to the `2025` branch and takes about 3 minutes to complete.